How to get to Samara from Tamarindo, Costa Rica?

 How much is a taxi from Tamarindo to Sámara?

 A taxi from Tamarindo to Sámara typically costs between $120 to $150 USD, depending on the taxi service and any additional fees.
-It's a convenient option if you're looking for a direct ride without having to worry about transfers.
+It's a convenient option if you're looking for a direct ride without transfers.

 How much does it cost to fly from Tamarindo to Sámara?